-Your Plan of Study (form GS2, graduate degree curriculum)
+Plan of Study deadlines (form GS2, graduate degree curriculum)

 If you are a degree-seeking student, you must file a GS2 Plan of Study or graduate degree curriculum (accessed via iROAR) near the beginning of your program of study.
 This planned program represents your individual curriculum as recommended by your advisory committee.
 It must adhere to departmental as well as University policies.
 The total number of graduate credits required for the degree is determined by your advisory committee, consistent with the specific program guidelines and Graduate School policy.
 These credits constitute the core of your graduate degree curriculum.
 All transfer courses listed on the GS2 must conform to the policies on transfer courses (see Transfer credit).
-These documents may evolve, with advisory committee approval, throughout your degree program, and changes should be reviewed and approved by your committee.
-A new GS2 form must be submitted whenever a change occurs.
+These documents may evolve, with advisory committee approval, throughout the course of your degree program, and changes should be reviewed and approved by your committee, and a new GS2 form submitted whenever a change occurs.
 The Graduate School website provides additional Plan of Study instructions online.

-If you have trouble completing or routing your Plan of Study, you may contact the Graduate School at gradweb@clemson.edu.
+If you experience a problem completing or routing your Plan of Study, please email GS2Help@clemson.edu.